Progressive Pet Insurance Review

 How We Rated Progressive Pet Insurance

-Affordability (50% of score): We gathered premium data for various pet breeds, ages and coverage levels, incorporating available discounts to reflect actual costs pet owners pay.
+• Affordability (50%): Premium data across various pet breeds, ages, and coverage levels, incorporating available discounts to reflect actual costs

-Customer Experience (30% of score): This assessment draws from customer reviews and ratings on platforms like Trustpilot and Reddit to gauge real user satisfaction.
+• Customer Experience (30%): Customer reviews and ratings from platforms like Trustpilot and Reddit to gauge real user satisfaction with claims handling

-Coverage Options (20% of score): We examined policy benefits, available add-ons and the breadth of protection to assess overall coverage value.
+• Coverage Options (20%): Policy benefits, available add-ons, and breadth of protection to assess overall coverage value

-All pricing comparisons used standardized quotes for a 6-year-old Labrador Retriever and 7-year-old Ragdoll with $500 deductible, $5,000 annual limit and 80% reimbursement rate.
+All pricing comparisons used standardized quotes for a 6-year-old Labrador Retriever and 7-year-old Ragdoll with a $500 deductible, $5,000 annual limit, and 80% reimbursement rate.
+These mid-range coverage settings balance affordability with meaningful financial protection when your pet needs diagnostic testing, surgery, or ongoing treatment.

 About Mark Fitzpatrick